olirogers/grunt-ui5-version/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+0.1.1 Properly add and document additional options for tag/commit.

 0.1.0 Initial Version